 Click here to submit a book proposal online

 After we have received your online proposal and established interest in the project, the next phase is to request a more in-depth analysis of the proposed book.
 We ask that you provide answers to the questions outlined in the Seven Steps to Submitting a Detailed Book Proposal below.
 If the book meets our editorial, sales, and marketing criteria, we will contact you soon after regarding our interest in publishing the book.

 SEVEN STEPS TO SUBMITTING A DETAILED BOOK PROPOSAL

 Please answer the following questions as thoroughly and in as much detail as possible.
 The more information you provide, the better we can make an informed decision and the sooner we can get back to you.
 An incomplete submission may significantly delay the process.
 When completed, e-mail the document to the editorial contact listed below in Step 7.

 Step 1: Tell Us About Yourself

-- Provide detailed contact information, including name, address, phone and fax numbers, e-mail address, and any other additional information that might be helpful.
+- Provide detailed contact information, including name, address, phone numbers, e-mail address, and any other additional information that might be helpful.

 - Provide a description of your background, including your educational background, academic degrees, professional experience, current affiliation, area of involvement, awards and honors, professional accomplishments, professional affiliations, writing experience, consulting or speaking experience, and other relevant information about yourself.
 If available, please attach a copy of your vitae or resume.